 Tattoos are strongly discouraged.
-Tattoos are not permitted on areas that remain unclothed (e.g. arms, hands, neck, etc.), and are never to be "displayed" other than in the student's private room.
+Tattoos are not permitted on areas that remain unclothed (e.g. arms, hands, neck, etc.), and are never to be "displayed" in public.

 The deans and the faculty, with the support of the administration, are to judge whether the student is meeting these standards.